extism/extism/README.md

 # Compile WebAssembly to run in Extism Hosts

-Extism Hosts (running the SDK) must execute WebAssembly code that has a PDK library compiled in to the `.wasm` binary.
+Extism Hosts (running the SDK) must execute WebAssembly code that has a [PDK, or Plug-in Development Kit](https://extism.org/docs/concepts/pdk), library compiled in to the `.wasm` binary.
 PDKs make it easy for plug-in / extension code authors to read input from the host and return data back, read provided configuration, set/get variables, make outbound HTTP calls if allowed,